minoobeyzavi/Twinkle/README.md

 # Most Similar Tweets in Real-Time

-Display most similar tweets as a new tweet is being typed.
+### Description
+The web application will allow users to type their tweets and be presented with a list of most similar tweets previously posted.
 This is a feature that people can interact with and would like to use.

 ## Motivation